-It can also be argued that these areas are the only areas useful for passive recreation as open space and that almost none of it will remain useful as such.
+It can also be argued that these buildable areas are the only areas useful for passive recreation as open space.
+A preliminary analysis indicates that only approximately 8.7 acres of the 38.8 acres will remain undeveloped and potentially useful for passive recreation.

 8. Scale and Setbacks: The height and scale of the proposed homes abutting residential properties should be mitigated.
 Conventional zoning requires a 40-foot front yard setback and 20-foot side and rear yard setbacks while the OSPD bylaw requires a buffer area of 75-feet around the perimeter of the property in the Residence B Zoning District.
-New homes are proposed in very close proximity to the property lines (Appendix E).
-The plans show that rear yard setbacks of some of the new homes are less than 8 feet, five duplex buildings, and one single-family unit are within a 20' setback for a total of eleven units (Appendix E in red).
-Thus, the proposed plan does not follow the traditional development patterns in Town.
+New homes are proposed in close proximity to the property lines (Appendix E).
 Noting that the developer categorizes this project as a cluster development, the OSPD bylaw buffers should be respected By Section 6.B.11.b.iii).a. of the Zoning Bylaw, a 75' buffer (setback) is required.
-The plans show eighteen duplex buildings and two single-family homes within the 75' setback for a total of 38 units (Appendix E, blue and red).
+The plans show eight duplex buildings and four single-family homes within the 75' setback for a total of 38 units (Appendix E, blue emphasis).